Alan Fuerstman: Career

 Fuerstman began his career with the hospitality conglomerate Marriott International, taking a position with the company after graduating from college.
 He started as the bell captain at the Rancho Las Palmas Resort in Rancho Mirage, California, moving on to manage the front desk, housekeeping, and food and beverage.
 Fuerstman became assistant general manager at one of Marriott's Long Island properties before then moving to Marriott's then flagship property, the Desert Springs in Palm Desert, California.
 In addition to being on the opening team of Desert Springs, Fuerstman was responsible for opening several other Marriott properties during his tenure.

-After leaving Marriott International, Fuerstman joined ITT Sheraton at the El Conquistador Resort and Country Club in Tucson, Arizona where he was the resort's general manager.
+After leaving Marriott International, Fuerstman joined ITT Sheraton at the El Conquistador Resort and Country Club in Tucson, Arizona, where he was the resort's general manager.
 He moved on with ITT Sheraton where he was president and managing director of The Phoenician resort in Scottsdale, Arizona.
 With ITT Sheraton, he was also responsible for its luxury collection properties that included St. Regis Aspen and St. Regis Houston, as well as all of its properties in the state of Arizona.
 He was named the company's General Manager of the Year in 1993, with The Phoenician being named the company's hotel of the year while under his direction.
-In 1998, Fuerstman was recruited by Steve Wynn to open the Bellagio Casino & Resort in Las Vegas, Nevada as the hotel's vice president of hotel operations.
+In 1998, Fuerstman was recruited by Steve Wynn to open the Bellagio Casino & Resort in Las Vegas, Nevada, as the hotel's vice president of hotel operations.
 During his time at the Bellagio, it became the first in Las Vegas to receive AAA Auto Club's five diamond rating.

-Fuerstman left the Bellagio in 2000 and formed his own management company, Montage Hotels & Resorts, for the purpose of developing luxury hotels.
-He described the company as an opportunity to break into the world of luxury hotels which was dominated by Ritz-Carlton and the Four Seasons.
-This led to the opening of his first hotel, Montage in Laguna Beach in 2002.
-The hotel was a development of Marriott International who sold its stake in the property to Fuerstman's company, the original developer of the 260-room hotel, for $190 million.
+Fuerstman left the Bellagio in 2000 and formed his own management company, Montage Hotels & Resorts, to develop luxury hotels.
+He described the company as an opportunity to break into the world of luxury hotels dominated by Ritz-Carlton and Four Seasons.
+His first hotel was Montage in Laguna Beach in 2002.
+The hotel was a development of Marriott International who sold its stake to Fuerstman's company, the original developer of the 260-room hotel, for $190 million.
 The price was the highest per-room price paid for a hotel in the United States that year and double the highest price paid in California for the previous year.
-It is considered a Forbes 5 star hotel with a 5 star restaurant, as well as being the first to receive a Forbes 5 star spa rating.
-Fuerstman has grown Montage Hotels into 5 properties as of 2014, including two in California, one in Utah, one in South Carolina, and one in Hawaii.
+It was rated a Forbes 5 star hotel with a 5 star restaurant, as well as being the first to receive a Forbes 5 star spa rating.
+Fuerstman grew Montage Hotels into 5 properties by 2014, namely two in California, one in Utah, one in South Carolina, and one in Hawaii.